Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - Set realistic goals

-With everything in life, setting goals is an excellent way to overcome obstacles.
+Setting goals is an excellent way to overcome obstacles with everything in life.
 Goals can help motivate you and give you a reason to celebrate.

-Goals also hold you accountable and reminds you of what you are working towards.
+Goals also hold you accountable and remind you of what you are working towards.

 The important thing with goals is that you need to write them down!
 It's not optional.
 Write down your goals.
 This truly works in visualizing them and helping you achieve them.